meltano/meltano/docs/src/docs/singer-spec.md

 }
 ```

+Note that in the above example the message was formatted for readibility, but when output from a tap the entire message will be on a single-line.

 ### Taps

-When taps are run, they can accept three files that provide information necessary for the it to work properly: config, state, and catalog files.
+When taps are run, they can accept three files that provide information necessary for it to work properly: config, state, and catalog files.
 Taps are required to accept the config file, and can optionally accept the state and catalog files.

 #### Config Files